Changing Landscape with NLCD: Viewer and Dashboard Help

 Land Cover Data Dashboard Help and Tips (NLCD)

-When the Data Dashboard opens, it shows an interactive map with several button icons, six indicator boxes (left), and three chart windows (right), top one containing multiple charts within tabs.
+When the Data Dashboard opens, it shows an interactive map with several buttons, six indicator boxes (left), and three chart windows (right), each containing multiple charts within tabs or scroll.

 Expanding and Enlarging Dashboard Boxes